ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 After a lengthy compile you should have an 'etc' and 'x86_64-pc-baremetal' in your build directory

-build/x86_64-pc-baremetal/newlib/libc.a is the compiled C library that is ready for linking.
+build/x86_64-pc-baremetal/newlib/libc.a is the compiled C library that is ready for linking. build/x86_64-pc-baremetal/newlib/crt0.o is the starting binary stub for your program.

+	cd x86_64-pc-baremetal/newlib/
+	cp libc.a ../../..
+	cp crt0.o ../../..
+	cd ../../..

 By default libc.a will be about 5 MiB.
 You can `strip` it to make it a little more compact. `strip` can decrease it to about 1.2 MiB.